 *Wander safe, wander local.
 Check your region’s local health guidelines before heading out.

-Get your spring on with these nine treks through the spring beauty of Ontario’s Highlands.
+Get your summer started with these nine treks through the beauty of Ontario’s Highlands.
 Remember to tread lightly on these trails; be respectful of others and leave no trace.

 To break a sweat…

 If you’re looking for a workout with a sweet reward at the end, these trails are for you.

 Circuit of Five Viewpoint Trails – Haliburton Highlands